stayboogy/stayboogy_WinPE/README.md

 System.tag
 ```

-6) use your chosen method to add your WinPE boot.wim on your bcdstore as your second boot option
+6) use your chosen method to add your WinPE boot.wim in your bcdstore as your second boot option

 7) reboot your system and choose your new Recovery Boot Option